 Why Your Contact Page Matters More Than You Think

-Most small businesses treat the contact page as an afterthought — a form, a phone number, maybe a Google Map, and done.
+Think about the last time you were ready to buy something and hit a frustrating contact page — a form with no phone number, no indication of when you'd hear back, no sign that a real person was on the other end.
+You probably left.
+Your customers do the same thing.
 But contact pages consistently rank among the top 5 most visited pages on small business websites, because the only people who go looking for your contact page are people who are already interested enough to reach out.

 That makes it a high-stakes page in the truest sense.
 A visitor on your contact page has already decided you might be the right business — they just need to confirm it's worth their time to get in touch.
 A poorly designed contact page can undo all the trust your homepage and service pages built.